duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 ROS_MASTER_URI=http://![hostname]:11311/
 ```

 You will also need the IP address of  this computer.
 The easiest way is to simply ping this hostname (followed by `.local`) from another computer.
-You can also get the IP address by running `ifconfig` on this computer.

 ### Step 4: Configure the watchtowers {#demo-cslam-run-4}

 In order to start processing data on the watchtowers you need to run the `cslam-aquisition` container.
-You already know the hostname and the IP address of the machine serving as the ROS Master for this demo from [Step 3](#demo-cslam-run-3).
+This requires that you know the hostname and the IP address of the machine serving as the ROS Master for this demo.
+Once you know the hostname you can get its IP address by pinging it.
+You should have done this already in [Step 3](#demo-cslam-run-3).

-We have made a `bash` script that allows to easily set up all the watchtowers.
+We have made a `bash` script that allows to easily set up all the the watchtowers.
 You can find it in `duckietown-cslam/scripts/watchtowers_setup.sh`.
 You will need to edit the `ROS_MASTER_HOSTNAME` and `ROS_MASTER_IP` in this file to the ones of your ROS Master.
 Note that the `ROS_MASTER_HOSTNAME` should not contain `.local` at the end.
-Also check if `array` contains all your watchtowers (Once again, you can ignore this for the demo on Thursday.)
-Then, go to directory `duckietown-cslam/scripts/` and run it
+Also check if `array` contains all your watchtowers.
+Then you can run it with `bash watchtowers_setup.sh`.

-    laptop $ ./watchtowers_setup.sh

 This step sets up the data acquisition pipeline on each watchtower.
 This means that each watchtower will now send updates about the AprilTags it sees.
 A similar step will also be done for each Duckiebot in [Step 6](#demo-cslam-run-6).